ephes/data_science_tutorial/README.md

 ![Cover image for a Data Science / Machine Learning Course or Meetup](images/tutorial_cover.png)

+This tutorial covers topics that are relevant or interesting for me for some kind of reason 😄.
+Have fun!

+> 🚧 At the moment this tutorial is **under construction** 🚧.
+It will
+> stay in that state for quite some time, but I will add new tutorials
+> one by one.
+So it might be a good idea to check periodically for
+> updates.

 # Text Classification

 Maybe let’s start by doing some [text